skilldrick/easyforth/index.markdown

 ### `if then`

 Now we can finally get onto conditionals.
 Conditionals in Forth can only be used inside definitions.
 The simplest conditional statement in Forth is `if then`.
 This construction is equivalent to a standard `if` statement in most languages.
-Here's an example of a definition using `if then`:
+Here's an example of a definition using `if then`.
+In this example, we're also using the `mod` word, which returns the modulo of the top two numbers on the stack.
+In this case, the top number is 5, and the other is whatever was placed on the stack before calling `buzz?`.
+Therefore, `5 mod 0 =` is a boolean expression that checks to see if the top of the stack is divisible by 5.

     : buzz?
-5 = if ."
+5 mod 0 = if ."
 Buzz" then ;
     3 buzz?
     4 buzz?
     5 buzz?